Nonintersecting random walks in the neighborhood of a symmetric tacnode: Model and results

-The form~(\ref{ExtKernelA}) of the limiting extended kernel in Theorem~\ref{ThmExtKernelAsympt} will be shown in Section~\ref{SectAsymptotics}, whereas a sketch of the proof of its double integral representation~(\ref{ExtKernelB}) will be given in Section~\ref{IntegralReprKernel}.
+The form (\ref{ExtKernelA}) of the limiting extended kernel in Theorem~\ref{ThmExtKernelAsympt} will be shown in Section \ref {SectAsymptotics}, whereas a sketch of the proof of its double integral representation (\ref{ExtKernelB}) will be given in Section \ref {IntegralReprKernel}.

-In the preprint~\cite{DKZ10} the analogue problem for Brownian Motion will be analyzed with the Riemann-Hilbert approach to multiple orthogonal polynomials.
-It would be interesting to see how to relate the two formulas (which we expect to be the equivalent).
+In the preprint~\cite{DKZ10}, the analogous problem for Brownian Motion will be analyzed with the Riemann--Hilbert approach applied to multiple orthogonal polynomials.
+It would be interesting to see how to relate the two formulas (which we expect to be equivalent).